The tree of happiness flowers and fruits most abundantly for the creative man

 Any person or group of people who refrain from integrating themselves into the broader society in which they live must remember that they will pay a grievous price for their isolation.
 For an unthinking society will deem them disdainful and exact a vengeful price from them.

 Pity the group who for the rules of their religion restrict or forbid their integration into broader society.
 Theirs is the path of persecution.

 Many desire what they do not have and give the appearance of admiring what they are striving to attain.
-However when they eventually resign themselves to their banality of their situation – their desire becomes dislike and their admiration disdain.
+However, when they eventually resign themselves to the banality of their situation – their desire becomes dislike and their admiration disdain.